apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 .. note::
 - ACL Rules for VPC tiers are stateful (different for private gateways)
-- Source / Destionation are always external networks
+- Source / Destination are always external networks
 - ACL rules can also beeen seen on the virtual router of the VPC.
 Ingress rules are listed in the table iptables table "filter" while egress rules are in the "mangle" table
 - ACL rules for ingress and egress are not correlating.
 A egress "deny all" won't affect traffic